 What can cause emotional numbness?

 Again, inability to feel bad means the inability to feel good as well.
 Emotional numbness is not a blessing.

-However, there are reasons which are very common (2 reasons particularly) .
-Most people suffer from emotional numbness because specific reasons.
+However, there are reasons which are very common (particularly 2 reasons).
+Most people suffer from emotional numbness because of specific reasons.
 We’re going to talk about these reasons.

 And while every case is different, I’m sure those next scenarios are going to make sense to you.

 Is it borderline personality or other psychological disorder?

 First of all, we need to answer this question: is it a psychological disorder?
 Maybe a mental illness?

 It’s a very tricky question, and answering it incorrectly can kill any chance that you have to feel anything again.

 For instance, ‘feelings of emptiness’ is one of the symptoms and signs of both borderline disorder and bipolar disorder as well.
 And usually many other symptoms can match your current situation.

 Those feelings of emptiness and “I feel nothing” emotions, along with other symptoms that you are experiencing at that moment can be enough to diagnose yourself with such a mental disorder, right?